sourceduty/Health/README.md

 Predictive interventions using computational biology involve using computer simulations and modeling techniques to study the effects of potential interventions on synthetic biological specimens.
 This approach allows researchers to predict how treatments, drugs, or genetic modifications might impact these synthetic systems, aiding in the development and testing of new therapies or preventive strategies.

 ***

+## Patient Preferences Regarding Disclosure of Potential Medical Errors

+Patients' preferences about being informed of upcoming errors in their medical care can vary.
+Factors include the severity of the error, personal choices, informed consent, emotional impact, the ability to take action, cultural influences, and ethical considerations.
+Healthcare providers should consider these factors when deciding how to communicate about potential errors.

+***